 During your visit:

-• Complete the sign-in sheet before you enter the home, which includes the four COVID-19 screening questions
+• Complete the sign-in sheet before you enter the home, which includes the four COVID-19 screening questions, and sign the attestation

 • Wash your hands with soap and water or use alcohol-based hand sanitiser before and after your visit

 • Adhere to the timeframes for each visit (as per above)

 • You may only visit in the designated areas, your loved one’s room or in an outdoor area